Roman-Rusak/coding_style/style-guide.rst

 Naming
 ^^^^^^

-- GLOBAL variables and functions(to be used only if you really need them) need to have descriptive names.
+GLOBAL variables and functions(to be used only if you really need them) need to have descriptive names and should be always ``lower_case``.
 The global function name must contain the name of the module in which it is defined.
 If you have a function that counts the number of active users and defined in ``statistics.c``, you should call that:
 ::